Spencer Torkelson Player Props: Tigers vs. Braves

-After batting .205 with two doubles, two home runs, five walks and five RBI in his past 10 games, Spencer Torkelson and the Detroit Tigers take on the Atlanta Braves (who will hand the ball to Spencer Strider) at 6:40 PM ET on Tuesday.
+After going 3-for-6 with a home run and three RBI in his most recent game, Spencer Torkelson and the Detroit Tigers face the Atlanta Braves (who will hand the ball to Spencer Strider) at 1:10 PM ET on Wednesday.

-He collected three RBI (going 3-for-6 with a home run) in his previous game against the Braves.
+In his previous game, he racked up three RBI (going 3-for-6 with a home run) against the Braves.

 Spencer Torkelson Game Info & Props vs. the Braves